 Kevin said that every house on the block, except one, got certified letters from DOT.
-What the hell, I’ve got nothing to be concerned about My sidewalk and curb are in excellent condition.
+What the hell, I’ve got nothing to be concerned about.
+My sidewalk and curb are in excellent condition.
 I signed for the letter and opened it up.

 However, enforcement has typically been limited to third party complaints, not proactive inspections.
 I’m told the city is named in tens thousands of predatory civil suits every year related to substandard sidewalks, some of them pretty funny… like the guy who tried to sue my neighbor for “loss of marital congress” after he allegedly tripped on a crack on the sidewalk and broke his pinkie finger.
 I swear I’m not making this up.

+Last year around this time, an independent contractor was tearing up and replacing sidewalks all over the neighborhood.
+According to one of the affected homeowners, an inspector had run around the neighborhood tagging damaged sidewalks for repair.
 Certified letters were sent to homeowners with vague indications of the nature of the violation.
 They were given 45 days to either apply for a permit and get the job done by a licensed contractor or the city would do the job @ $9+ square foot and bill the homeowner.

-What I see is a somewhat ragged sidewalk seam with a small piece of concrete that’s not loose or in danger of falling out any time soon.
+What I see is a somewhat ragged sidewalk seam with a small piece of broken concrete that’s not loose or in danger of falling out any time soon.
 Whatever, that’s not the noted violation anyway.
 If it was it would have been tagged with Defect Code #1: “broken”.
 Instead it indicates a Defect Code #3: “trip hazard”.

 Is it the little protruding weed, left-center?

 Whatever, if the city wants to fix it for $9/sf that’s kind of a no-brainer.
 A licensed sidewalk concrete contractor won’t touch a trivial job like this.